jimminycricket42/School-Notes/Personal/Templates Index.md

 ## General Usage
-[[Definition Template]] – a definition, suited for physics and life sciences, with space for an explanation [[Example Template]] – a quick way to make an example line using the shortcut Ctrl + Alt + E (using template hotkeys plugin) [[Flow Chart]] – a quicker way to start a flowchart using mermaid.js
+[[Definition Template]] – a definition, suited for physics and life sciences, with space for an explanation [[Example Template]] – a quick way to make an example line using the shortcut Ctrl + Alt + E (using template hotkeys plugin) [[IT Flow Chart]] – a quicker way to start a flowchart using mermaid.js

 ## Maths Templates
 [[Formula Template]] – A general template for mathematical formulae